 If you are planning a destination beach wedding out of town you will definitely need a planner who is familiar with the area you are looking to have your wedding so they can guide you in the right direction and make recommendations on local vendors such as photographers, music, rentals, wedding officiant, florist and much more.

 A quiet beach is ideal but sometimes the waves can crash pretty loud.
 Or if you are next to a busy road you may have noisy traffic passing by.
 And don’t forget the public!
 Beaches are full of ocean loving beach-goers.
 Try to set up your ceremony in a quiet area that isn't too crowded and far enough away from the water to avoid water creeping into your space.
 Check the tide to find the right ceremony time as well to avoid having the wedding during high tide times.
-There are free apps you can download to your phone that make it really easy such as Tides Near Me.
+There are websites that make it really easy such as www.tideschart.com.

 Think about the Guests